NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

   - receive by query string two parameters `timestamp1` and `timestamp2`, and calculate the seconds between those two timestamps.
   - If you want, add some validation

-  > **_NOTE:_** Use above information inside the Copilot inline feature in your server code file.
-Press enter and wait for Copilot to suggest you the code.
+  > **_NOTE:_** Use above information inside the GitHub Copilot inline feature in your server code file.
+Press enter and wait for GitHub Copilot to suggest you the code.

 - **/ValidateDutchPhoneNumber**: